Cooking With Wine Blog

 • Cut your pasta sheets as desired for the dish.
 Sprinkle and toss with semolina flour to prevent pasta from sticking together.
 Use or freeze immediately (see note below).

 • To cook fresh pasta, bring a large pot of water to a rolling boil over high heat.
-Once boiling, add a generous fistful of salt to the water.
+Once boiling, add 2 tablespoon of salt per 6-8 quarts of water.
 Your water should taste like the ocean.
 Add your fresh pasta and stir to separate the noodles.
 Allow the pasta to cook for 2-3 minutes, then remove to a colander.
 Enjoy with some high quality EVOO for a simple and tasty pasta, or with your preferred sauce.

 If cooking frozen pasta: remove pasta from freezer directly into your boiling salted water.
 Add one additional minute to cooking time.